Aynelgul/finalproject/finalproject/DESIGN.md

 ## List of APIs

-### Country Information
+### Country/City Information
 - API: REST Countries.
 Link used: "https://restcountries.eu/rest/v1/name/"+title+"?fullText=true", where 'title' is the name of the country.

 ### Country Flag
 - API: Geognos.
 Link used: "http://www.geognos.com/api/en/countries/flag/"+title+".png", where 'title' is the name of the country.

-### (Potential API:) World Map
+### World Map
-- API: MapKit.
+- API: MapKit (or Google Maps).
 The MapKit framework provides an interface for embedding maps directly into your own windows and views.
 This framework also provides support for annotating the map, adding overlays, and performing reverse-geocoding lookups to determine placemark information for a given map coordinate.

 ## List of Database Tables/Fields
-- The database that I will be using for storing information about the users and the tips is 'Firebase'.
+- The database that I will be using for storing information about the users and the tips/travels is 'Firebase'.
 The Firebase Realtime Database is a cloud-hosted database.
 Data is stored as JSON and synchronized in realtime to every connected client.
 - In addition to Firebase, I will have to use CocoaPods too (FirebaseDatabase, FirebaseAuth).

 ## Potential problems/limitations